-Figure 12-8 User Controlled Transfer Control
+Figure 12-14 User Controlled Transfer Control

-Parameter Read/Write Description Transfer Control Selector Read & Write It selects the transfer mode.
-Basic: In this mode, the device sends images to the client software directly after acquiring images.
+Parameter Read/Write Description It selects the transfer mode.
+Transfer Control Selector Read and write Basic: In this mode, the device sends images to the client software directly after acquiring images.
 User Controlled: In this mode, the device saves images in its internal cache first, and then sends to the client software after acquiring images.
-Transfer Passive Enable Read & Write The transfer passive node will be displayed if it is enabled. iNote You should select User Controlled as Transfer Control Selector first.
-Make sure that the device's Trigger Mode is On.
+Transfer Passive Enable Read and write The transfer passive node will be displayed if it is enabled. $\overbrace{\frown}$ i Note You should select User Controlled as Transfer Control Selector first.

-Parameter Read/Write Description Transfer Operation Mode Read & Write It is the transfer operation mode: Single Block: Click Execute in Transfer Strat to let the device transfer one image each time.
+Parameter Read/Write Description Transfer Operation Mode Read and write It is the transfer operation mode: Single Block: Click Execute in Transfer Strat to let the device transfer one image each time.
 Multi Block: Click Execute in Transfer Strat to let the device transfer multiple images in cache.
-Transfer Queue Max Block Count Read Only It displays the max. image quantity that the device's memory can save before the compression.
-Transfer Queue Current Block Count Read Only It displays current image quantity saved by the memory.
-Transfer Start Read and write Click Execute to let the device transfer images.
+Transfer Queue Max Block Count Read only It displays the max. image quantity that the device's memory can save before the compression.
+Transfer Queue Current Block Count Read only It displays current image quantity saved by the memory.
+Transfer Start Read and write Click Execute to let the device transfer in

-12.6.2 Basic Transfer Control
+12.7.2 Basic Transfer Control